adityaravichander/egr556_bikeproject/README.md

 # EGR556_BikeProject

-• Implemented a full-state feedback controller (FSF) and sliding mode controller (SMC) to stabilize an autonomous bike for vehicle safety.
+• Implemented a sliding mode controller (SMC) to stabilize an autonomous bike for vehicle safety.

 • Estimated the maximum value of the initial roll angle to achieve stability as 0.63 degrees.

-• Performed MATLAB simulations to observe that the FSF controller stabilizes the bicycle within 4s; whereas, with SMC, it is 50s.
+• Performed MATLAB simulations to observe that the FSF controller stabilizes the bicycle with 50s.

 ![Plot of States with disturbance](https://github.com/adityaravichander/egr556_bikeproject/blob/main/SMC_states_dist.png)